Ahmad Nivins

-Ahmad Naadir Nivins (born February 10, 1987) is a former American professional basketball player currently working as an assistant coach for the Lakeland Magic of the NBA G League.
+Ahmad Naadir Nivins (born February 10, 1987) is an American professional basketball coach and former player.
 He played college basketball for Saint Joseph's.

-High school career
+Early life

-Nivins attended County Prep High School in New Jersey, where he began as a baseball player before switching to basketball in his freshman year.
-In his junior year he transferred to St. Anthony's High school, which is also in New Jersey.
+Nivins attended County Prep High School in Jersey City, New Jersey, where he began as a baseball player before switching to basketball in his freshman year.
+In his junior year he transferred to St. Anthony High School, which is also in Jersey City.
 As a senior, he averaged 15 points, 10 rebounds and five blocks and helped the team to a 30–0 record and the school's ninth Tournament of Champions title in 2003–04.

 College career

 Nivins attended Saint Joseph's University.
 He is the school's leader in career field goal percentage (63.4%) and also one of 26 Hawks to record 1,000 points and 500 rebounds in his career.
 Nivins is fifth on the team's all-time list with 110 blocks.

 As a senior, he averaged a double-double (19.2 points, 11.8 rebounds) and nationally, he ranked fourth in rebounds per game behind John Bryant, Blake Griffin and Kenneth Faried.

 Nivins was the 2009 Atlantic-10 Player of the Year and 2009 Big 5 Player of the Year.

 In 2018, he was enshrined in the Saint Joseph's University Basketball Hall of Fame.

 In 2022, Nivins was inducted into the Philadelphia Big 5 Hall of Fame.